All right. Where were we?

 We return to the 100 Acre Wood to visit Kanga and Roo.
 Kanga is Tress MacNeille.
 You might recall from the KH1 Retrospective that Kath Soucie (Sally from Nightmare Before Christmas) was actually the voice of Kanga at the time of KH2’s release, but that MacNeille had done the roll in the past, so I can’t imagine how they decided who should do it.
 This may be cynical of me, but it probably came down to money.
 Meanwhile, Roo is Jimmy Bennett, who has was playing the role at the time (as a child’s role, Roo burns through more voice actors than any of the other Winnie the Pooh characters.
 He’s had two more since!).
 While acting is not Bennet’s most prominent job (Bennett is also a musician these days), most will probably know Bennett for his brief role as Young Kirk in 2009’s Star Trek.
 For a second Disney connection, he may have played the elephant Hathi Jr. in The Jungle Book 2, though this isn’t on IMDb for whatever reason – I found it on the Disney wiki, instead.
 For the curious: I also can’t find any connection between Jimmy Bennett and another Disney regular, Jeff Bennett, so I guess their names are just a coincidence.

 Kanga and Roo’s place is covered in packages, for some reason.
 You don’t interact with them, they aren’t commented on in the dialogue… were these in a film?
 I actually re-watched the Winnie the Pooh films recently and don’t think I saw any packages!
 When you approach, Kanga just sort of acts like she knows you, even though she never appeared in KH1.
 This is on one hand sloppy but on the other, partially excused by the whole “Sora is Christopher Robin” thing going on in 100 Acre Wood.
-It seems Kanga has heard Pooh is out-of-sorts, and she’s prepared some sort of medicine for him in a dark, early century medicine bottle.
+It seems Kanga has heard Pooh is out-of-sorts, and she’s prepared some sort of medicine for him in a dark, early-century medicine bottle.
 God knows what early-century “medicine” is in there.

 Unfortunately, Tigger arrives and mistakes the bottle as a present for him.
 You have to chase him down, and wait a minute, Sora.
 It could be fun to watch Tigger zonked out on laudanum.
 But no, our hero insists, and he chases after Tigger, which seems like it was… meant to be a mini-game, maybe involving those packages, but is just normal walk-up-and-chat in the final.
 The gang fills Tigger in on what’s going on, and of course Tigger suggests that bouncing will solve everything.
 Yup, today’s mini-game is about bouncing to restore Pooh’s memory.
 I’m not sure if Sora goes along with this as part of his policy to go along with his friend’s suggestions no matter how stupid they are, or if it’s just in hopes of getting Tigger to return the bottle, because he sure has a death-grip on it.

 Balloon Bounce starts by bouncing off a trampoline – or rather, an exaggerated version of the blanket from Blustery Day – which propels you into a 2D area filled with balloons.
 The objective is to stay in the air by bouncing off a predictable pattern of balloons (with reaction commands, not the jump button).
-If you hit the trampoline after hitting at least one balloon, you lose a “try,” the Jiminy objective being to gather 2000 points of hunny from the balloons in 3 tries.
-Balloons are worth different amounts of hunny points, with tiny ones worth much more and large ones being worth less but having more “spring” to them, shooting you up even higher.
+If you hit the trampoline after hitting at least one balloon, you lose a “try,” the Jiminy objective being to gather 2000 points of hunny from the balloons across 3 tries (totalled).
+Balloons are worth different amounts of hunny points, with tiny ones worth much more and large ones being worth less but having more “spring” to them, shooting you up even higher in the air.
 Though I mentioned a predictable pattern to the balloons, the springiest balloons shoot you so high in the air that when you finally come down, the balloons below you might as well be random.
 If you get high enough, you’ll find a big prize balloon at the top.
 Also, once you get that high there will be so many balloons below you that you may have to force yourself to lose or Sora might stay up there forever.

-100 Acre Wood is stuck in a narrative loop at this point: bouncing doesn’t work, but a few minutes later, Pooh remembers Tigger, this time with no head trauma.
+100 Acre Wood is stuck in a narrative loop at this point: bouncing doesn’t restore Pooh’s memory, but a few minutes later, Pooh remembers Tigger, this time with no head trauma.
 It just sort of happens – he doesn’t even drink his bottle of cocaine!
 In fact the bottle is so forgotten that the game doesn’t even bother to establish that Pooh remembers Kanga and Roo, though that probably is better for pacing.

 If you go back to visit Kanga, she has this to say: “When Pooh isn’t his normal self, it affects us all.
 It isn’t just Pooh, we want everyone to be well.”
 It’s a cute line, and really ties into the familial nature of 100 Acre Wood.